-One of the biggest debates in the content marketing community is over the effectiveness of short-form versus long-form content.
+One of the biggest debates in the content marketing community is over the effectiveness of short form vs long form content.
 That's why it's time for a definitive answer backed by real facts.

-After reading this article, you can decide what strategy is best for your own content marketing campaigns, and start producing content that engages your readers.
+After reading this article, you can decide what length of your content fits your needs best and start producing content that engages your readers.

 Time to Bust Some Myths

 Short-form content gets a lot of hype in the digital marketing world, and for a good reason.
 It's easy to digest and gets your point across quickly.
 Not only that, but short-form content is often visually appealing.
 It doesn't look difficult, so people will devote a little time to reading the whole post.

 What's more, with the average human attention span estimated at 12 seconds for some tasks, visitors may not want to spend much time reading your content.

 However, it may come as a surprise to you that studies show long-form content is actually more effective than short-form content.
 Why is this?
 Let's explore.